Barriers to Effective Communication

 - Share opinions, feelings, and perceptions generated by the message.

-Note thus, both parties separately as well as together have to work to remove the barriers and achieve the communication effectiveness.
+Note thus, both parties separately as well as together have to work to remove the barriers and achieve communication effectiveness.
 For example, a manager tries to get things done through other people.
 The management of people can be called leadership, and all of us have our preferred leadership styles, which affect how we communicate with others, especially our staff.

 Measures to Overcome Barriers in Communication

 Following are some of the additional measures to overcome the barriers to communication:

 - Fostering good relationship: Strong relationships must be fostered between the employer and the employee to avoid misunderstanding and accept each other’s viewpoints to remove the barriers and to facilitate proper communication in the organization.

 - Purposeful and well-focused Communication: Communication should be purposeful and directed to an individual.
 At the end of the Communication, the receiver should not be left to feel that communication had been meaningless or useless.

 - Coordination between superiors and subordinates: In case the superior thinks on one line, which is different from the subordinate and vice versa, it will affect the effectiveness of communication.
 Therefore, there should be good and proper coordination and cooperation between the superior and subordinate for effective communication.

 - Avoid technical language: The specialized language should be avoided.
 There should be all efforts to use the language commonly understood by the receiver and sender of the message.
-There should be the least use of technical jargons in the communication process.
+There should be the least use of technical jargon in the communication process.

 - Feedback: The selective perception of the receiver should be minimized through proper feedback.
 The drawback of selective perception should be explained to minimize the barriers.

 - Accuracy: There should be accuracy in the message to be transmitted between parties to the communication to improve its effectiveness.

 - The clarity in the message: The message to be transferred should be clear, practical accurate and without any ambiguity.

 - Division of labour: There should be proper division of labour between the persons to reduce information overload and prevent delay in information transfer.